narsss1234/Graded-Project-on-Orchestration-and-Scaling/README.md

 ### This completes our codecommit, Jenkins, and ECR stiched.

 ### Now when there is an upadated code push, Jenkins should automatically create the Docker images and upload then to docker repo - AWS ECR

+Step 5: Infrastructure as Code (IaC) with Boto3

+1. Define Infrastructure with Boto3 (Python Script):

+   - Use Boto3 to define the infrastructure (VPC, subnets, security groups).

+   - Define an Auto Scaling Group (ASG) for the backend.

+   - Create AWS Lambda functions if needed.